OSSCanada/microhackfest/HOL/03_WebAppContainers/README.md

 ### 1. Deploy a Container via the Azure Portal

-The purpose of this section is to help you understand how easy it is to get started with Containers using the Azure Portal.
+The purpose of this section is to help you understand how easy it is to get started with **Web App for Containers** using the Azure Portal.

 ![pull/tag/push](images/deploy_container_with_portal.png)

 This method allows you to visually configure your Azure App Service to pull in ```kevingbb/bobble``` from Docker Hub (public image)
-- In the Azure Portal, navigate to your Web App you can configure/link/point to ``kevingbb/bobble`` from Docker Hub (public image)
+- In the Azure Portal, create a **Web App for Containers** app and configure ``kevingbb/bobble`` as the image to pull from Docker Hub (public image)
-- This method is good for a single manual deployment process
+- This method is good for running a single container.

 ### 2. Deploy a Container via the Azure CLI and scripting

-The purpose of this section is to help you understand how you can script the createion of Web for Containers for DevOps purposes or if you are the type of person that does not like to use GUI Tool.
+The purpose of this section is to help you understand how you can script the createion of **Web for Containers** for DevOps purposes or if you are the type of person that does not like to use GUI Tool.

 ![pull/tag/push](images/deploy_container_with_cli.png)